 - Ask Us

-Our new building, Catalyst, has a range of fantastic study spaces available for students.
-The key facilities include:
+Catalyst is a new building (opened summer 2018) and offers a range of fantastic study spaces for students.

-- A range of silent, quiet and group study spaces
+- A range of group, quiet and silent study spaces

 - Printing, copying and scanning

 - Access to help and support from a range of specialist staff